National Shrine of Saint Jude (Philippines): Elevation to national shrine and 21st century

-In February 2015, Fr.
-Linus Nicasio, SVD, from the Sacred Heart of Jesus Parish in Kamuning, Quezon City and who previously served as the principal of St. Jude Catholic School, was installed by Most Rev. Broderick Pabillo, DD, Auxiliary Bishop of Manila, as the parish priest and shrine rector.
+In February 2015, Linus Nicasio, from the Sacred Heart of Jesus Parish in Kamuning, Quezon City and who previously served as the principal of St. Jude Catholic School, was installed by Broderick Pabillo, Auxiliary Bishop of Manila, as the parish priest and shrine rector.

-The Thursday Novena
+Thursday novena

 The weekly novena to St. Jude began in June 1959 and has been held every Thursday since then.
 The devotion spread over the years and has become very popular in Metro Manila, with devotees including students, board examination reviewees, office workers, parishioners, and all walks of life.

 Thursday is always a busy day, with preaching, confessions, and counselling forming an important part of the work.
 Masses and novenas are scheduled hourly throughout the day from early morning until evening.
 Huge crowds overflow the church into the church grounds every Thursday.
 As a result of this, the church was conferred the title of Archdiocesan Shrine of St. Jude on June 21, 1994.

 Papal visits

 Modern popes have made it a point to make the long journey to Catholic Philippines, with the country hosting four popes in a span of 45 years.

 In 1970, Pope Paul VI came as a missionary pope and visited the slums of Tondo, Manila.

-A decade later, Pope John Paul II came to raise the Philippines’ protomartyr, Lorenzo Ruiz, to beatify him and his companion martyrs.
+A decade later, Pope John Paul II came to raise the Philippines' protomartyr, Lorenzo Ruiz, to beatify him and his companion martyrs.

 John Paul II returned in 1995 for the 1995 World Youth Day in Manila.
 Prior to 2015, the concluding Mass of his visit was the largest human gathering in history.
 For Filipinos, papal visits have been a source of joy, strength, and most importantly, hope.
 Pope Francis visited in 2015, and his concluding Mass broke the 1995 record.

-As absolute monarch of Vatican City State, Popes are formally received by the President of Philippines to Malacañan Palace, the President’a official residence and principal workplace.
+As absolute monarch of Vatican City State, Popes are formally received by the President of Philippines to Malacañan Palace, the President’s official residence and principal workplace.
 The Shrine is located inside the Palace Complex, so visiting Popes en route to the Palace often pass by it.

-Parish Priests and Other Priests Assigned
+Parish priests and other assigned priests

 Since its establishment, the shrine is under the pastoral care of the Society of the Divine Word (SVD).

 The following is a list of the priests who were assigned in the shrine since 1954: